nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Our team has put in significant effort in enhancing the usability of AB-3 into a more CLI centric address book.
 Much effort has been put in to replicate common controls and conventions seen in the popular terminal _Bash_.
 Our project has over 13k lines of code and over 500 automated tests.
-We detail some challenges faced and achievements made while implementing A-Bash Book in the subsequent sections.
+We detailed some challenges faced and achievements made while implementing A-Bash Book in the subsequent sections.

 ### Challenges faced

 - **Conversion to _Bash_ style arguments**
-  - We note that _Bash_ uses the convention of `-` flags as well as enforcing a space after your arguments.
+  - We note that _Bash_ uses the convention of `-` flags as well as enforcing a space after the arguments.
   - Much of the existing AB-3 command inputs are not following such conventions in _Bash_.
 To make such a change, we had to change `ArgumentMultimap` class which is the core of the program.
-Much time was put into validating the commands still work properly after such a change as the modification affects every single command that parses arguments.
+Much time was put into validating that the commands are still work properly after such a change as the modification affects every single command that parses arguments.
 - **Addition of command aliasing**
   - In order for us to implement one of our quality of life changes available in _Bash_, namely command aliasing, a deep understanding of the command flow is required.
 The addition of command aliasing requires a loop back of commands back